buyalsky/hazelcast-identified-data-serializable-example/README.md

 #### Files:

 1. Employee.java: This file contains our custom employee class for Java.
-2. Demo.java: This file connects to the Hazelcast cluster and puts 3 Employee items into a map.
+2. Demo.java: This file connects to the Hazelcast cluster and puts 3 Employees into a map.

 3. employee.py: This file includes custom employee class for Python.
 It also reads items in the map that we put in Demo.java before.